pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 end
 ```

-Game logic was a bit of a paint point, with some bits written specifically for their entities.
+Game logic was a bit of a pain point, with some bits written specifically for their entities.
 Players could attack, but not receive attacks.
 Mobs could receive attacks, but not attack.
 Things like that.